bakatz/KinectHandTracker/README.md

 KinectHandTracker
 =================
+First, a thank you to the MIT Media Lab for DepthJS, which this project is based on.
+Now for the install guide...

 Prerequisites:

 * Xcode 4
 * Mac OSX Lion (10.7)
 * MacPorts (dmg available here: <https://distfiles.macports.org/MacPorts/MacPorts-2.0.3-10.7-Lion.dmg>)
-* All the folders included on the kinect git repository

-Part 1: Install libusb from MacPorts
+##Part 1: Install libusb from MacPorts

 In Terminal, run the following commands, in order, after installing MacPorts from the dmg file above: